 Improper nutrition can lead to reduced health of the mother dog and her puppies.
 It can also lead to birth defects and difficulty delivering the puppies.
-Mammary development may also be impaired which can lead to decreased milk production or even no production at all.
+Mammary development may also be impaired, which can lead to decreased milk production or even no production at all.

 Due to the discomfort of having almost full-term pups in her belly, momma dog may not have much of an appetite.
-To help combat this, try feeding multiple small meals throughout the day to ensure she gets adequate nutrition.
+To help combat this, try feeding her multiple small meals throughout the day to ensure that she gets adequate nutrition.

 Weak puppies and even fading puppy syndrome can result from inadequate nutrition during a dog’s pregnancy.
-It is vital that your dog is fed a consistent high-quality diet throughout their pregnancy and given access to fresh and clean water.
+It is vital that your dog is fed a consistent high-quality diet throughout her pregnancy and given access to fresh and clean water.

-Related Read: Abnormalities of Dog Pregnancy
+- Abnormalities of Dog Pregnancy

 - How to Keep Mother Dogs Healthy After Birth – Vet-Approved Postpartum Care Guide